gabrielfgm/ma_econ_history/syllabus_bwe.md

 + [Elbaum, Bernard, and William Lazonick.
 “The Decline of the British Economy: An Institutional Perspective.”
 The Journal of Economic History, vol. 44, no. 2, 1984, pp. 567–583.](https://www.jstor.org/stable/2120731)
 + [Leunig, Timothy.
 “A British Industrial Success: Productivity in the Lancashire and New England Cotton Spinning Industries a Century Ago.” *The Economic History Review*, vol. 56, no. 1, 2003, pp. 90–117.](https://www.jstor.org/stable/3698755)
 + [D. McCloskey and Lars G. Sandberg, "From damnation to redemption: Judgments on the late victorian entrepreneur," *Explorations in Economic History*, Vol. 9, 1971–1972, Pages 89-108.](https://www.sciencedirect.com/science/article/abs/pii/0014498371900520?via%3Dihub)

+#### Questions

++ Did Britain's early industrialization yield some sort of 'first-mover disadvantage'?
++ Why didn't Britain adopt newer technological and organizational techniques in cotton-spinning?
+Is this evidence of 'irrationality'?

 #### Additional